The Complete Laser Cutting Materials List

-A laser cutter gives you a variety of options to create custom items.
-While you might see a laser cutter for wood quite often, this isn’t the only material you can use.
-In fact, there are numerous laser cutting materials.
+Laser cutters give you a variety of options to create custom items.
+Despite being called laser cutters, they are used to cut, engrave, and mark various materials.
+While you might often see laser cutters being used on wood, this isn’t the only material they can handle.
+In fact, there are numerous laser cutter materials.

 1. Wood for Laser Cutting

 Wood is one of the most popular laser cutter materials.
 It has a natural and warm appearance that can suit many laser cutting projects, such as signs, ornaments, jewelry, toys, puzzles, and more.
 Wood can be cut in various thicknesses and shapes, depending on the power and speed of the laser.

 There are different types of wood that can be used for laser cutting and engraving, including natural wood, plywood, and MDF.

 However, wood is a flammable material and can produce some unexpected burn marks and charred edges.
 To avoid this problem, you’ll need to adjust the laser power and speed settings, use masking tape, air assist, and a honeycomb table.
 You can check out this detailed guide on how to avoid burn marks when laser cutting wood.

 Plastic is also a common material for laser cutting and engraving.
 They are synthetic materials that come in various colors, thicknesses, and finishes.
 They can be cut with a smooth edge and a glossy surface by a laser.